yavuz650/RISC-V/README.md

 In this repo, in addition to the core itself, you can also find supporting peripherals, software and SoC examples to help you get started.

 We also provide a reference manual that explains how the core is designed and how it works, in detail; and a user manual that describes how you can use the core.
+(To be added soon...)

 |<span style="font-size:1.5em;">Simplified Pipeline Diagram</span>
 |:---: